Freedom-Club-Sec/Coldwire-python/COLDWIRE_PROTOCOL.md

 ### 5. Federation
 Federation protocol between different `Coldwire` servers.

-All `Coldwire` servers must have a long-term `ML-DSA-87` keypair.
+All `Coldwire` servers must have a long-term `ML-DSA-87` keypair saved securely, locally.

-All requests payloads and responses are returned in `JSON` format.

 #### 5.1.
 Federation Info
+All requests payloads and responses are sent and returned in `JSON` format.

 When a `Coldwire` server (`server A`) process a request from another `Coldwire` server (`server B`), `server A` checks if they have `server B` public-key saved, if not, they fetch it by sending a `GET` request to the following endpoint:
 ```
 URL: example.com/federation/info